martinohanlon/SpaceCRAFT/README.rst

 The module contains the following sub modules:
 * astropidata - used to write and read data from the astro pi computer
 * astropithreaded - a threaded version of the AstroPi module which is useful for reading data continuously from the Astro Pi computer
+* cputemp - used to read the temperature of the CPU
 * mcclock - a minecraft clock which can be used to show the date and time
 * mcmodels - minecraft models which can we be reused
 * mcsensors - builds in the minecraft which can be used to display values from the astro pi sensors